Known Issues and Fixes

 On the Duffy, 12V is provided by tapping two 6V batteries in series out of the 36V or 48V battery bank.
 This draws more power from these batteries and causes them to wear out more quickly than the other batteries.

-The imbalance is more than a battery balancer could compensate for, so the best alternative is to use a DC-DC converter to provide 12V from your 36V/48V battery bank to feed all of your 12V systems.
+Battery balancers are able to equalize small differences between batteries to maximize their life.
+They compare battery voltages and draw current from one battery to increase the charge of another until an equal state of charge is achieved across all batteries.
+The imbalance on the Duffy is more than a battery balancer could compensate for, so the best alternative is to use a DC-DC converter to provide 12V from your 36V/48V battery bank to feed all of your 12V systems.

 Ineffective Battery Monitoring